JakaJenko/ArduinoGarden/README.md

 avrdude: Yikes!
 Invalid device signature.
 ```

-I have tried fixinf the probem by:
+I have tried fixing the problem by:
 - Changing the Board and Processor setting in the Arduino IDE
 - Holding the reset button for some amount of time while the program is uploading
 - Running the avrdude from CMD